davijaca/pacmen/README.md

 ## About

-This is a single page html sales page I have made for myself to help me showcase to some of my perspective customers the value of the BRINKS Home Security services.
+This is a single page html application on the Pacmen Factory Exercise from the MIT xPro course.

-I have styled it similarly to the main BRINKS website using Bootstrap.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+The exercise is on how to create two buttons that would have two functionalities:

+* The first would generate new Pacmen components on the page, as many as the user so desires, on click
+* The second would give life to these Pacmen and animated them on the page, and accelerate them on each click.